Description

 This 15-storey senior residence sits between the Coquitlam River and a forested hillside, creating a calm, self-contained natural setting.
 The west façade uses layered wood screens and textured glazing to echo the rhythm of the trees, while the east façade opens to the river with projecting glass balconies and expansive views.
 Together, the two orientations create a balanced, restorative living environment shaped by both woodland and water.

-West Façade — Forest-Facing Wood Screen
+West Façade — Street-Facing Wood Screen

 East Façade — River-Facing Glass Balconies